 But, I know, sometimes it can also be frustrating to deal with people from other cultures.
 If you are on holidays abroad, you can go home after a couple of weeks, and then the misunderstandings are fun to talk about with your family and friends.
 But what if you actually live abroad?
 If you have to deal with people from other cultures because of your work?
 If you are an international manager?

 Then you can’t simply step out.
 Instead, you need to overcome the obstacles and improve your cultural competence.
 I’d be happy to help you with that.
-Whether you’re an international manager, a member of an international team or you plan to live abroad, you can benefit from training and coaching by someone who has been there himself, who has a professional background in personal and organisational development and who will focus on what you need to deal successfully with other cultures.
+Whether you’re an international manager, a member of an international team or you plan to live in Hungary or in The Netherlands, you can benefit from training and coaching by someone who has first hand experience, who has a professional background in personal and organisational development and who will focus on what you need to deal successfully with other cultures.